aleffert/dials/README.md

 # Dials
 Dials is a desktop app for controlling and debugging your iOS app.
-It has a simple extensible architecture to make it easy for you to add your own plugins without having to worry about the details of setting up and maintaining a connection between your iOS app and the desktop display.
+It has a simple extensible architecture to make it easy for you to add your own plugins.
 It also comes with several useful built in plugins:

 1. A view debugger similar to the Xcode view debugger but it can:
     1. Write properties and not just read them.